Post-Professional Occupational Therapy Doctorate (OTD) Online

-The Doctor of Occupational Therapy degree online program requires a minimum of 48 quarter credit hours beyond the Master’s degree.
+Post-Professional Occupational Therapy Doctorate (OTD) Online program requires a minimum of 48 quarter credit hours beyond the master’s degree.
 Developed for the practicing occupational therapist, the program is designed to be completed in two years based upon a part-time plan of study and includes the following coursework requirements:

 - Occupational Therapy Doctoral Seminars (24 credits required)

 What makes this Post-Professional Occupational Therapy Doctorate (OTD) Online degree unique?

 The entire Post-Professional Occupational Therapy Doctorate (OTD) Online program of study is conducted online.
 The ATSU occupational therapy doctorate degree program is integrally tied to both AOTA’s Centennial Vision for 2017 and the nation’s first ever National Health Prevention initiative (through the Affordable Care Act).

 Post-Professional Occupational Therapy Doctorate (OTD) Online Program Guide+

 For answers to many questions regarding the ATSU Post-Professional Occupational Therapy Doctorate (OTD) Online degree, turn here for more specifics.
 This post-professional degree program fosters valuable interaction among students and faculty by providing access to a virtual community of practicing occupational therapists from across the country and around the globe.
 The OTD program is achievable in two years and offers the unique advantage of being entirely online.